Global Innovation Evangelist at Salesforce

 I’ve always been involved in technology; I live in Silicon Valley so it’s inevitable.
 But I grew up as a programmer and my first real job was as a database architect.
 I was also involved in the start-up community, I worked a lot with start-ups in Web 1.0, Web 2.0 and really started to become part of the innovation ecosystem.
 I think in my time I’ve helped launch over a 1,000 start-ups and you start to notice patterns in the disruption that start-ups represent; what it takes to be innovative; what it takes to convert an idea into something that is world-changing.

 Then at the same time I was being asked by larger companies to help them be more like start-ups, because during those years I started to write about everything that I was learning.
 I was sharing my ideas on what it takes to be successful.
 My early audience was mainly start-ups and entrepreneurs and investors, but over time executives were also reading my work, because they were trying to figure out how to be more innovative and entrepreneurial and how to get their big companies act more like start-ups.
-I would come into these organisations and realize that they were never going to be like start-ups.
+I would come into these organisations and realise that they were never going to be like start-ups.
 It’s often the culture of the company that prevents people from taking risks, taking chances and learning new things because the function of a company is to manage the processes and policies that exist now, so over time my work started to change.
 I started teaching big businesses how to innovate, and how to change.
-Then several years ago I realized that digital transformation was going to be the platform where I could get an audience at the C-level to listen, not just to the fact that they needed to change because of digital, but to use digital to reinvent the purpose of business in a digital economy.
+Then several years ago I realised that digital transformation was going to be the platform where I could get an audience at the C-level to listen, not just to the fact that they needed to change because of digital, but to use digital to reinvent the purpose of business in a digital economy.

 I turned for a time all of my research and all of my work onto the digital transformation subject, but with a twist.
 My first report, I think it was 2012/2013 was the first report to talk about digital transformation without talking about technology at all.
 It shared how companies were changing in digital transformation, outside of IT and outside of innovation.
 I talked about how and why companies were looking at customers and employees and how they were changing as a result of technology’s impact on society, so it was about digital transformation as a human story.
-Then in about 2002/2003 I officially became a digital anthropologist in addition to all of my other work, because I had started to notice that technology was changing people’s behavior and changing society.
+Then in about 2002/2003 I officially became a digital anthropologist in addition to all of my other work, because I had started to notice that technology was changing people’s behaviour and changing society.
 Cultures were becoming more globalized as a result of the internet, so I brought in that approach as an anthropologist talking about digital transformation.

 In an official capacity when people say what are you passionate about?
 What are you working on?
 I’ll say digital transformation, corporate innovation, experience design, innovation, creativity (I’m a big fan of Disney), and also what I call culture 2.0.
 When you think about digital transformation and innovation in a Venn Diagram, overlapping both of them is culture.
 It is the number 1 catalyst or the number 1 hurdle for change.
 The other areas I’m passionate about are digital anthropology and social science in general because what we’re really talking about is how to humanize all of this disruption and change, that takes understanding and psychology.
 It’s not just that change is hard, most people don’t think that change starts with them, most people don’t think they have to change.
 There’s a quote by Leo Tolstoy that says “Everyone thinks of changing the world, but no one thinks of changing himself.”
 There’s also other things like fear or self doubt or egos, and navigating this change isn’t just about “here’s what we need to do with our digital transformation road map”, or “let’s just be more innovative or creative”‘.
 It’s understanding who we are as human beings, who we are as employees, who we are as husbands, wives, fathers, mothers, sons or daughters.
 We all grew up following a certain path to life, a certain path to learning, a certain path to working, and the way that work is designed is meant to measure how you’re progressing along the rules of the path.
 So now we’re asking people to completely disrupt their belief system, and that takes finesse, that takes a human approach, and that’s the core of my work in all of these subjects.